EduDanielV/sett-framework/README.md

-SETT applies Badger's philosophy of coordinated expert agents at a **macro scale**: pre-designed, domain-specialized agents working under a single orchestrator, each maintaining independent memory, communicating only final results through a shared universal memory layer — with an ethical governance layer intercepting every action before execution.
+SETT applies Badger's philosophy of coordinated expert agents at a **macro scale**: pre-designed, domain-specialized agents working under a single orchestrator, each maintaining independent memory, communicating only final results through a shared universal memory layer, with an ethical governance layer intercepting every action before execution.

 > 📄 **Read the paper:**